rp-rs/rp-hal/README.md

 whilst holding some kind of "Boot Select" button.
 On Linux, you will also need to 'mount' the device, like you would a USB Thumb Drive.

-*Step 4* - Use `cargo run`, which will compile the code and started the specified 'runner'.
+*Step 4* - Use `cargo run`, which will compile the code and start the specified 'runner'.
 As the 'runner' is picotool, it will flash your compiled binary over USB.